Conduct Disorder: Symptoms and Treatment

 Parent Training and Support

 Parent training programs offer support in teaching caregivers effective strategies to improve a child's behavior at home.
-This program empowers parents to handle their child's challenging behavior and supports the child through techniques like positive reinforcement.
+This program empowers parents to manage their child's challenging behavior while supporting the child through techniques like positive reinforcement.

 Final Thoughts

 Conduct disorder (CD) is a challenging condition in children and adolescents with emotional and behavioral issues.
-Seeking support from mental health professionals is necessary in the management of conduct disorder.
 Getting professional support is helpful for parents in learning techniques for supporting their children with conduct disorder at home.
-Early recognition can help in addressing and managing timely manner, handling the challenges, and leading to a fulfilling life.
+Early recognition can help in addressing and managing in a timely manner, handling the challenges, and leading to a fulfilling life.